 Below, we invite you to discover how our immigration lawyers in Sweden can help you obtain a work permit no matter your nationality.
 You can also address any questions you may have on the residence permit in Sweden.

 EU citizens moving to Sweden based on employment

 Sweden is a member of the European Union which is why citizens of these countries can move here without too much hassle.
 However, it is recommended to first secure a job and then move to this country.
 There is no need for citizens of EU states to apply for a Sweden work permit, however, they must register with the local authorities (municipality and police station) in the city they live in.

 You can rely on our immigration lawyer in Sweden for detailed information on the requirements associated with moving here as an EU citizen.
-We are here if you want to apply for Swedish citizenship.
+We are here if you want to apply for citizenship by investment in Sweden.

 Non-EU citizens seeking to obtain Swedish work permits

 Foreign citizens from non-EU countries are subject to a few requirements if they want to obtain a Sweden work permit.
 Among these, they must have been offered a job within a local company.
 Even so, there are various conditions applied to the employer.

 In order for a non-EU citizen to be issued the work permit, the Swedish employer must:

 - advertise the position in the EU and/or EEA for a minimum period of 10 days;

 - the employment contract must respect the Labor Code in Sweden or other conditions imposed by the industry to operate in;